 Visit GardenWorkshop.org for complete descriptions of each workshop.
 Purchase tickets here.
 Tickets are $40 online, $45 at the door.
 Advance purchase recommended.
 San Juan County Master Gardeners Annual Gardening Workshop

-Presented by the Master Gardener Foundation of San Juan County in Cooperation with San Juan County Washington State University Extension October 7th 8:30 – 4:30 Friday Harbor Middle School 85 Blair Ave.
+Presented by the Master Gardener Foundation of San Juan County in Cooperation with San Juan County Washington State University Extension October 7 from 8:30 – 4:30 Friday Harbor Middle School 85 Blair Ave.
 Friday Harbor, San Juan Island

 The Annual Gardening Workshop is presented by the Master Gardener Foundation of San Juan County in Cooperation with the San Juan County Washington State University Extension.